container-storage-interface/spec/spec.md

 }
 ```

-There are three sets of RPCs:
+There are four sets of RPCs:

-* **Identity Service**: Both the Node Plugin and the Controller Plugin MUST implement this sets of RPCs.
+* **Identity Service**: Every Controller Plugin, Group Controller Plugin and Node Plugin MUST implement this sets of RPCs.
 * **Controller Service**: The Controller Plugin MUST implement this sets of RPCs.
+* **Group Controller Service**: The GroupController Plugin MUST implement this sets of RPCs.
 * **Node Service**: The Node Plugin MUST implement this sets of RPCs.

 ```protobuf